Market analysis: South-east Asian growth

 Large cabin aircraft have been a fairly recent addition to the Thai fleet, with the addition in 2012 of a 2000-build Gulfstream GV.
 Since then, the fleet has grown to include pre-owned Global and G650, as well as a new Gulfstream G550.

-Fleet growth in 2013 was largely split by pre-owned aircraft entering the country and a new aircraft delivery.
-The first Gulfstream G650 to be openly traded was purchased in the summer by Thai business man Vichai Srivaddhanaprabha, while the delivery was a brand new Gulfstream G550.
+The first Gulfstream G650 to be openly traded was purchased in the summer of 2013 by Thai business man Vichai Srivaddhanaprabha, while the only delivery in 2014 was a brand new Gulfstream G550.